Empowering Employees to Reduce Security Incidents

 How?
 Leverage them to auto-remediate security incidents by requiring them to approve or authentication any kind of risky activity that is associated with their account.

-For example: If Stacy from marketing needs to access a sensitive HR application that contains sensitive PII data, rather than just alerting the SOC team on this activity, you can require that Stacy verify her identity and her access attempt with a strong, multi-factor authentication to ensure it is not an attacker impersonating Stacy and trying to steal sensitive data.
+For example: If Stacy from marketing needs to access a sensitive HR application that contains sensitive PII data, rather than just alerting the SOC team on this activity, you can require that Stacy verify her identity and her access attempt with strong, multi-factor authentication to ensure it is not an attacker impersonating Stacy and trying to steal sensitive data.
 Once verified, Stacy will be able to access her own PII data to make any changes, all while not burdening the SOC team with an additional alert to investigate.

 With no viable solution that can adequately reduce the noise, not even with the promise of artificial intelligence, security becomes everyone’s job.
-We see many customers today who are leverage their own employees to help with noise reduction.
+We see many customers today who are leveraging their own employees to help with noise reduction.
 Their employees are empowered to self-remediate incidents automatically, in a simple way, by verifying their identity when their network persona deviates from the expected behavior.
 The responses are then fed back into a central management system so organizations can always learn and adapt to the changes in employee behavior.

-By empowering employees to reduce security incidents and staying dynamic with the changes in their organization, security teams review more of what really matters: the events that have the most potential to be real threats, and less of the noise.
+By empowering employees to reduce security incidents and staying dynamic with the changes in their organization, security teams review more of what really matters: the events that have the most potential to be real threats and less of the noise.

 To learn more about how Preempt’s Conditional Access solution can help empower your employees to auto-remediate security incidents, and how customers are using it for incident management and response, read what our customers have to say.